T

 +

-Whether you need a visa to visit Valencia depends on your nationality.
-Citizens of EU/Schengen Area countries do not require a visa.
-Visitors from many other countries, including the USA, Canada, and Australia, can enter Spain for tourism for up to 90 days within a 180-day period without a visa.
-Always check the latest requirements for your specific nationality.
+Whether you need a visa to enter Valencia, Spain, depends on your nationality.
+Citizens of EU/Schengen Area countries do not need a visa.
+Travelers from many other countries (like the US, Canada, Australia) can visit for up to 90 days within a 180-day period for tourism without a visa.